k8gb-io/k8gb-light/README.md

 If k8gb is successfully installed, you only need to add the annotation to ingress and load-balancing will be enabled.

-`k8gb.io/strategy` is mandatory
+ - `k8gb.io/strategy` is mandatory
-`k8gb.io/status` is out only information written by controller back to ingress.
+ - `k8gb.io/status` is out only information written by controller back to ingress.
 The value represents the state of the host application on each cluster.
+ - `k8gb.io/primary-geotag` is used if `k8gb.io/strategy` is `failover`.
+Defines primary cluster and all substitutes within the list.
+Substitutes that are not defined are automatically ordered alphabetically e.g:  for clusters `us`,`uk`,`za`,`cn`,`eu`,`k8gb.io/primary-geotag: us,eu` the clusters are selected in the following order `us,eu,cn,uk,za`
-`k8gb.io/primary-geotag` is used if `k8gb.io/strategy` is `failover` `k8gb.io/weights` is list containing key-values for the weights of the individual regions e.g: `k8gb.io/weights: "eu:4,us:5,za:2"`.
+ - `k8gb.io/weights` is list containing key-values for the weights of the individual regions e.g: `k8gb.io/weights: "eu:4,us:5,za:2"`.
  Weights are applied if `k8gb.io/strategy` is `roundRobin`.

 Other annotations are `k8gb.io/splitbrain-threshold-seconds` and `k8gb.io/dns-ttl-seconds`